 What follows is the actual transcript of that phonecall.

-“Hi Peter, this might sound odd but I am looking for unicorns”
+Me: “Hi is that Peter?
+This might sound odd but I am looking for unicorns”